What is Paratransit Service?

 WHAT IS A PCA?
 A PCA (Personal Care Attendant) is a person traveling as an aide to facilitate travel for a person with a disability.
 A PCA must board and disembark at the same location as the disabled person.

 HOW DO I KNOW IF I'M ELIGIBLE?
 You are eligible if you cannot board, ride or disembark from our regular fixed route buses due to a disability.
 Also, persons are eligible who have a specific impairment-related condition due to a disability which prevents them from getting to or from a fixed-route bus stop.

 Please note that all Island Transit fixed route service coaches are 100% wheelchair accessible.

 TRIP PURPOSE: There will be no restrictions or priorities based on trip purpose.

 HOURS AND DAYS OF SERVICE FOR PARATRANSIT: Complementary Paratransit service will operate the same hours as fixed route service Monday through Friday.
-Limited Saturday service.
-No Sunday service.
+No Saturday or Sunday service.

 HOW DO I BOOK A RIDE?
-To book a ride, call the number on the back of your Paratransit Card, Monday through Saturday, between the hours of 7:00 AM and 3:00 PM, at least one day in advance.
-Island Transit is closed on Sunday, so you need to call on Saturday by 3:00 PM to book a ride for Monday.
+To book a ride, call the number on the back of your Paratransit Card, Monday through Friday, between the hours of 7:00 AM and 3:00 PM, at least one day in advance.
+Island Transit is closed Saturday and Sunday, so you need to call on Friday by 3:00 PM to book a ride for Monday.
 If a return trip is requested, be sure to tell the dispatcher when you call.
 Also, when you book a ride to a doctor's office, we need to know how long the appointment will be, so that we can arrange for an operator to pick you up.
 We will need the following information:

 Your pick-up address